cmry/omesa/docs/example_modu.md

 }
 ```

-And for example a small overview of experiment meta data:
+And for example a small overview of experiment meta-data:

 ``` json
 "tab": {